 - Mr. Ken Kramer Q.C.
 (Public Board Member)

 Quality Assurance Committee

-The purpose of the Quality Assurance Committee is to ensure that registrants are competent to practice and to promote high practice standards amongst registrants.
+The purpose of the Quality Assurance Committee is to ensure that registrants are competent to practise and to promote high practice standards amongst registrants.

 - Reviewing the standards of practice to enhance the quality of practice and to reduce incompetent, impaired or unethical practice among registrants.